Our Vines Have Tender Grapes: Background

-The film is based on the 1940 novel of the same name by George Victor Martin about the Norwegian-American residents of New Hope, Wisconsin, a fictitious small farming community inspired by the real town of Benson Corners in Portage County.
+The film is based on the 1940 novel of the same name by George Victor Martin about the Norwegian-American residents of New Hope, Wisconsin, a small farming community inspired by the real town of Benson Corners in Portage County.
 The screenplay, written by Dalton Trumbo, was his last before being blacklisted for refusing to testify before the House Un-American Activities Committee; Margaret O'Brien later said that the film was largely ignored for decades because of Trumbo's political troubles.

 Told from the viewpoint of little Selma (O’Brien), the film explores grand childhood adventures: making friends, a pet calf, Christmas, a terrifying trip down a flood-swollen river, a barn fire and a ride on a circus elephant’s trunk.
 Its title comes from Chapter 2, Verse 15 in the Song of Solomon in the King James Version of the Bible, which reads "Take us the foxes, the little foxes, that spoil the vines: for our vines have tender grapes."
 The quote is also the source of the title of the Lillian Hellman play The Little Foxes and its 1941 film adaptation.